mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 **New here?**

 Hi, I'm Michael.
 I'm a software developer and the founder of [TinyPilot](https://tinypilotkvm.com), an independent computer hardware company.
-I started the company in 2020, and it now earns $60-80k/month in revenue and employs seven other people.
+I started the company in 2020, and it now earns $80-100k/month in revenue and employs six other people.

 Every month, I publish a retrospective like this one to share how things are going with my business and my professional life overall.
 {{</notice>}}

 ## Highlights

--
+- I'm trying to work around manufacturer delays.
+- I've decided to hang onto TinyPilot's office for two more months.
+- I'm planning my escape from a miserable seller experience on RapidAPI.

 ## Goal Grades